pyeve/eve-swagger/README.rst

 --------------------------------------

-If you would like to include description fields to your swagger docs you can include a description field in your schema validations in your `settings.py`
+If you would like to include description fields to your swagger docs you can include a description field in your schema validations in your `settings.py`.
+This can be done per field as well as on the resource-level.

 As an example:

 .. code-block:: python

     ...
+    'description': 'Description of the user resource',
+    'schema': {
         'userName': {
             'description': 'The username of the logged in user.', 'type': 'string',
             'minlength': 1,
             'maxlength': 256,
             'required': True
         },
+    }
     ...

 **NOTE**: If you do use that feature make sure that the `TRANSPARENT_SCHEMA_RULES`